hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **Why?** When uptrend ends (price crosses below MA), we exit to preserve profits.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 27 checks exit conditions for buy positions based on moving average crosses.
+If we're in a buy trade and the fast MA exit is enabled, we check if the closing price has dropped below the fast moving average, signaling the uptrend is weakening.
+Alternatively, if slow MA exit is enabled, we check if price crossed below the slow MA for a later exit that lets trends run longer.
+These work as an OR condition, meaning either one can trigger the exit.
+We set the should exit flag and record which condition triggered so we have detailed logging of why each trade closed."

 ```mql5
    // Check exit conditions based on position type
    if(posType == POSITION_TYPE_BUY)